ISSUIUC/ISS-PCB/CONTRIBUTING.md

 6. ### **No Simultaneous Editors Per Branch**
    - Only one person can edit a branch at a time.
 Co-contributors must coordinate with each other to ensure that only one person is activly editing.
 7. ### **Stay Within Your Branch's Scope**
    - Do not edit files beyond the scope of your ticket for your project.
 This includes editing files in other project folders and other files in your project folder.
-This ensures you don't cause merge conflicts for someone else's work on another branch, and that the Project_Dev branch doesn't accidentally edit other projects in Main or Project_Dev branches.
+This ensures you don't cause merge conflicts for someone else's work on another branch, and that the Project_Dev branch doesn't accidentally edit other projects in Main or other Project_Dev branches.
 Adding files to the KiCad Parts Library is allowed as long as the parts are related to your work.

 <br/>

 # **File Structure** 🧱

-- Edit files only in project folder
+- TBD

 <br/>

 # **KiCad Parts Library** 📚

+KiCad has a rich default library of parts but often we need to create custom part files for unique comonents.
+If the part files can not be found online then custom files can be made

+## **General Library Paths** (TBD)
+When working with multiple contributors you must

 KiCad has it's own documention on libraries but here's the rundown

+- 3x Types
 - Default pathway
 - Project specific symbol
 - Naming
 - File types

+<br/><br/><br/><br/>

 ----------

-# OLD
+# Example Workflow (OLD)

 ## 1. Rebase your branch